kubernetes/website/docs/getting-started-guides/kops.md

 If this is your first time using kops, do spend a few minutes to try those out!
 An instance group is a set of instances, which will be registered as kubernetes nodes.
 On AWS this is implemented via auto-scaling-groups.
-You can have several instance groups of nodes, for example if you wanted to mix spot and on-demand instances, or GPU and non-GPU instances.
+You can have several instance groups, for example if you wanted nodes that are a mix of spot and on-demand instances, or GPU and non-GPU instances.